![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 joy in the practice of an art or a science or metaphysical

-example, were true "clerks," intellectuals, who never "diverted from a
+example, were true "clerks," intellectuals, "who were never diverted

 (1905, The Future of the Intelligentsia).
 Maurras warned that "the